 Removal of the 10% wear and tear allowance for furnished lettings

-From 6th April 2016 the 10% wear and tear allowance on fully furnished properties will not be available.
-It is due to be replaced by a new Replacement Furniture Relief.
+From 6th April 2016, the 10% wear and tear allowance on fully furnished properties has been removed.
+It has been replaced by a new Replacement Furniture Relief.
 This means that expenditure on replacing items of furniture and white goods will be allowed but if new items are added then they will not be allowed on the initial purchase.

 So what can landlords do?